rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 - S3 Glacier Options (there are 3): Ideal for archival storage and the options vary according to how fast you need to access+how long you need to keep

 PS: You can configure to move between all these options automatically, like, if you don't access a file for 30 days, it moves to a cheaper option.

+#### Difference between Block Storage (EBS) and Object Storage (S3)
+Block storage breaks those files into small components, meaning that if you need to perform a little change in a 80GB file you don't need to upload all the file again.
+In the Object storage, every record is a object and if you need to perform a change on it, you need to upload everything again BUT the access is faster because each object has a unique URL and you can index it better depending on the context.

+---